[Moderate revision–posted 1/14/26 (replaces 2/22/22 edition)]

 (10) Regardless of the dollar amount, the potential vendors must be in good standing with the State of Texas and with the U.S. Government.

-(1) An agreement for the services will be prepared and executed as a condition of payment utilizing contract templates pre-approved by the TTUS Office of General Counsel.
+(1) A contract for the services will be prepared and executed as a condition of payment utilizing contract templates pre-approved by the TTUS Office of General Counsel and negotiated by the Office of Procurement Services.

 (2) For professional architectural, landscape architecture, professional engineering, land surveying, or interior design services:

-A formal agreement is required when the formality of the agreement arrangement requires it.
-The Operations Division Engineering Services Office or the Office of Facilities Planning & Construction will prepare the standard agreement.
+A formal contract is required when the formality of the agreement arrangement requires it.
+Operations Division or the Office of Facilities Planning & Construction will prepare the standard agreement and submit for approval and signature in accordance with Operating Policies and TTU/TTU System delegation of contract signature authority.

 (3) For other professional services:

-A formal agreement is required when the formality of the contract arrangement requires it.
-The Chief Procurement Officer will assist the department in preparing the agreement.
+A formal contract is required when the formality of the contract arrangement requires it.
+The Assistant Vice President and Chief Procurement Officer will assist the department in preparing the agreement.

 3. Financial Procedures

 a.
-Payments for services under this OP shall require an encumbrance unless this requirement is waived by the Chief Financial Officer.
+Contracts for services under this OP shall require an encumbrance on a requisition unless this requirement is waived by the Chief Financial Officer.

 b.
 When the contract is routed, the department must submit a requisition in TechBuy to encumber the funds.
-The department must submit all invoices for payment to Payment Services.
-Payments will not be released until a fully executed contract is received and any required insurance has been provided.
+The department must submit all invoices to Payment Strategies.
+Payments will not be released until a fully executed contract is received and any required insurance has been provided and approved.
 Both the fee and any reimbursable expenses may be submitted on one requisition.
 Original receipts are required for the reimbursement of any expenses.
 If original receipts cannot be provided, the expenses will be coded as fees and reported to the IRS.
-The Office of Facilities Planning & Construction will prepare all encumbrances related to Facilities Planning & Construction managed projects.
+The Office of Facilities Planning & Construction will prepare all encumbrances related to Facilities Planning & Construction-managed projects.

 4. Indemnification